Hobbes02/GodotPlatformerPathfinding/README.md

 `path` will be set to an Array of `PathfindTarget`s.
 Check the reference to find out how to use them.

 ### Creating an Agent

+> Disclaimer: The Agent movement isn't very clean right now, and requires a lot of tweaking settings and seeing what happens.
+I'm working on a better path following algorithms, but until then, it needs a lot more work modifying settings to get it smoothed out.

 After the path's been created, you'll want something to follow it.
 For this you can set up an Agent.
 Create an Agent like this:
 ```